weacast/weacast/packages/docs/about/ecosystem.md

 ### Kano

-The Kano application will be soon deployed at [IRSN](https://www.irsn.fr/EN/Pages/home.aspx) to support nuclear crisis management.
+The Kano application has been deployed at [IRSN](https://www.irsn.fr/EN/Pages/home.aspx) to support nuclear crisis management.
 This application aims at helping users to assess health risks optimally based on weather forecast data.

 [Watch the video](https://drive.google.com/open?id=1gRgnhuBCADdSeWeYwoaKlHBAkjhlszKo)